Yemen’s warring sides fail to extend UN-backed truce

 Compared with forces fighting with the Saudi coalition, ″they run an effective police state and operate a pretty functional and motivated fighting force,’’ he said.

-In recent years, the Houthi forces have deployed increasingly effective weaponry against Saudi Arabia and their rivals including cruise missiles and drones, drawing accusations that their main backer, Iran, is helping the group obtain them.
+In recent years, the Houthi forces have deployed increasingly effective weaponry against Saudi Arabia and their rivals, including cruise missiles and drones, drawing accusations that their main backer, Iran, is helping the group obtain them.

-Since the ceasefire first took effect, cracks within the anti-Houthi coalition have resurfaced in the southern provinces.
+Meanwhile, cracks within the anti-Houthi coalition have surfaced in the southern provinces.
 In August, United Arab Emirates-supported militia groups seized vital southern oil and gas fields controlled by other forces fighting with the Saudi-led coalition.
 Clashes between them and other forces from within the alliance have killed dozens.

-The truce has led to a significant lull of direct warfare despite claims of violations by both sides.
-Over the past six months, since the ceasefire took effect, the government and the Houthis have consolidated their positions in the central province of Marib which has seen the latest round of fighting.
+But the truce has led to a significant overall lull of direct warfare despite claims of violations by both sides.
 International charity Save The Children said that the truce had led to a 60% decrease in displacement and a 34% drop in child casualties in Yemen.

+AP writer Jack Jeffery and Samy Magdy in Cairo contributed to this report.